 Please get experience in whatever field you want to work (whether vet med or other) so you have a better insight of what to expect.
 The profession is great and I love it but it is not what many expect it to be.
 I, unfortunately, see many people who expect that they will be financially well off and many clients who assume we are, but financially many vets struggle.

-I also find that many people think the job is easy or underestimate the difficulties of it.
+I also find that many people think the job is easy or they underestimate the difficulties veterinarians are faced with.
 It is very important to know how to cope with euthanasia, including economic euthanasia, with people transferring their guilt or frustrations on to you, with not being able to solve every case even if you do everything right, and with finding a healthy work/life balance.
 If you have healthy solutions for the financial, emotional, physical, and mental stresses of the profession, then I say welcome and we’d love to have you.

 If you aren’t sure if you have those answers, I encourage you to seek out solutions before you commit to a veterinary school.
 This is a great profession and I love what I do but I also have a personal mission to make sure that we find ways to help everyone have great mental health and job and life satisfaction.